Layoffs

 FAQs

-The Worker Adjustment and Retraining Notification (WARN) Act is a U.S. labor law that protects employees, their families, and communities by requiring most employers with 100 or more employees to provide 60 calendar days' advance written notice of plant closings and mass layoffs.
+The Worker Adjustment and Retraining Notification (WARN) Act is a U.S. labor law that requires employers with 100 or more employees to provide a 60-day advance notice of a plant closing or mass layoff.
+This is designed to protect workers and their families by giving them time to find new employment or retraining before their income stops.

 The Bottom Line